Zuehlke/robo-challenge/quickstart.md

 ### Choose your language
 You should use one of the official [language bindings](https://github.com/ev3dev/ev3dev-lang) or a recommended [libraries](http://www.ev3dev.org/docs/libraries/).
-The official language binidings should implement the language binding [specification](http://ev3dev-lang.readthedocs.io).
+The official language bindings should implement the language binding [specification](http://ev3dev-lang.readthedocs.io).

 We have already provided some basic examples to get you started very quickly.
 * [Python](framework/python) (recommended)